echovisionlab/discogs-batch/readme.md

 ##### username

 Username of the target database server.
 This will automatically be encoded to UTF-8.
+The user must have sufficient permissions to create and modify the given schema or database.

 ##### password